Hyundai Motorsport preview：round 1–Rallye Monte-Carlo

-- Team aims to get championship off to a strong start at one of the most unpredictable, yet iconic events of the year
+- The team aims to get the championship off to a strong start at one of the most unpredictable, yet iconic events of the year.

 - Monte-Carlo has never been a strong event for Hyundai Motorsport with just one podium result to its name – third place for Thierry Neuville in 2016.

 18 January 2019 - Hyundai Motorsport will be aiming to get its sixth season in the FIA World Rally Championship (WRC) off to a positive start when the championship gets underway at Rallye Monte-Carlo next week.

 One of the most iconic and demanding events on the calendar, this year’s Monte will feature a fresh route with up to 40% of the stages remodelled compared to 2018.
 Yet, the unique challenges of the rally will remain with late evening stages, unpredictable icy and snowy conditions and complex tyre strategies all combining to offer a punishing start to the new season.